Austin Riley Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff is last in MLB with a collective 7.5 strikeouts per nine innings.

-- The Nationals have the 25th-ranked team ERA across all MLB pitching staffs (4.70).
+- The Nationals have the 24th-ranked team ERA across all league pitching staffs (4.66).

-- Nationals pitchers combine to surrender 83 total home runs at a rate of 1.4 per game (to rank 25th in the league).
+- Nationals pitchers combine to surrender 83 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

-- In his most recent appearance on Friday against the Philadelphia Phillies, the right-hander went 5 1/3 innings, allowing four earned runs while surrendering six hits.
+- The left-hander's most recent appearance was on Saturday against the Philadelphia Phillies, when he went six innings, surrendering three earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.